-- The program emphasizes the practical skills that students need to make a difference in the world.
+- An emphasis on the practical skills that students need to make a difference in the world.

 - New York City, a hub for sustainability innovation, becomes an extension of the classroom.

-- Graduates join an alumni network of some 750 leading professionals across the world.
+- An alumni network of some 800 leading professionals across the world.

 The skills and concepts that students learn include:

 - How to manage organizational change and innovation;

 - Perceptions of environmental quality and environmental values, and how to explain science to non-scientists and manage the work of scientists;

 - The connections among policy intent, program design, organizational capacity, and political feasibility;